xamarin/xamarin-macios/jenkins/README.md

 * Run selected Xamarin.Mac tests on all macOS versions we support.
 This is done in parallel with the normal test run.

-  If a particular macOS version much be excluded temporarily from testing, search Jenkinsfile for `excludedOSes` and follow the instructions you'll find.
+  If a particular macOS version must be excluded temporarily from testing, search Jenkinsfile for `excludedOSes` and follow the instructions you'll find.